open-cogsci/osdoc/content/pages/manual/sigmund.md

 --%

 [SigmundAI.eu](https://sigmundai.eu) is an AI research assistant that has been designed to help you with OpenSesame.
 You can use Sigmund directly from within OpenSesame by installing an extension.
-Sigmund requires a subscription.

 [TOC]

+## Getting started

+### Logging into Sigmund

+Sigmund requires a monthly subscription, which can be cancelled at any time.
+Go to <https://sigmundai.eu> to subscribe.

+&#128150; Your subscription supports the development of open-source software!

+Once you are logged in to Sigmund, the chat interface becomes visible.
+The chat interface automatically listens to incoming connections from OpenSesame.

+%--
+figure:
+ id: FigChatWindow
+ source: chat-window.png
+ caption: The chat interface of SigmundAI.eu.
+--%

-## Installing the Sigmund extension
+### Installing the Sigmund extension in OpenSesame

-First, install the `opensesame-extension-sigmund` package:
+To connect to Sigmund from within OpenSesame, you need to install the `opensesame-extension-sigmund` package.
+You can do this by entering the following command in the OpenSesame console:

 ```
 pip install opensesame-extension-sigmund